typho/opstr/README.md

 5. Add executable rights to the file of your platform
 6. Run the executable opstr on the command line

+## How to configure

+Please lists the help menu to see all options to configure `opstr`.
+Here I would like to mention that most options can also be provided as environment variable.
+Hence you can avoid to specify the option at every CLI call, but one set them once.
+The list of environment variables is:

+* `OPSTR_RADIX`: the radix used for integers printed out
+* `OPSTR_HEX_UPPER`: print hexadecimal alphabetic digits with uppercase letters, not lowercase letters
+* `OPSTR_COLOR_SCHEME`: the color scheme for the output
+* `OPSTR_LOCALE`: locale to use for locale-dependent operations (only `en-US` works per default)
+* `OPSTR_SYNTAX`: the output representation syntax to use

+Locales are tricky, because the executable would be impractically large if I ship all locales.
+Instead, you need to generate locale data yourself; compare with [icu4x data management](https://github.com/unicode-org/icu4x/blob/main/tutorials/data_management.md) and replace `en-us` with your locale in this call:

+`icu4x-datagen -W -o data/icu4x_en-us.blob2 --include-collations search-all --trie-type small --locales en-us --keys all --format blob`

+The environment variable `OPSTR_LOCALE_DATAFILE` needs to point to the `.blob2` file to load and you need to specify the locale as CLI argument or enviroment variable to make it work properly.
+Since you might have a different path for every locale you specify, the string `{filepath}` inside the environment variable will be replaced by the specified locale.

 ## Adding your own function

 If you have a new function to implement …